DEFRA/quke/README.md

 QUKE_CONFIG='chrome.config.yml' bundle exec quke
 ```

 The use case is to allow you to have different configs setup ready to go, and enable you to switch between them.
-For example when testing with Chrome and Firefox you set a 1 second delay between steps so you can observe the tests as they run through, but in your default `.config.yml` you want no pauses and use **phantomjs**.
+For example when testing with Chrome and Firefox you set a 1 second delay between steps so you can observe the tests as they run through, but in your default `.config.yml` you want no pauses.

 ### Security